Built-in Functions

 (value) -> reference

 Creates a reference to a value, enabling shared data between variables.
-Use this when multiple variables need to point to the same underlying data.
+The mutability of the reference depends on the variable declaration.

 const Person struct {